ppy/osu-wiki/news/2019-11-28-featured-artist-beatmap-updates-from-the-mappers-guild.md

 ![](/wiki/shared/news/banners/mappersguild.png)

-It's only been two months since our [previous news article](https://osu.ppy.sh/home/news/2019-09-24-mappers-guild-september-newspost) on the Mappers' Guild, yet quite a bit has progressed with 8 quests completed and over 80 beatmaps of songs by featured artists reaching ranked status!
+It's only been two months since our [previous news article](https://osu.ppy.sh/home/news/2019-09-24-mappers-guild-september-newspost) on the Mappers' Guild, yet quite a bit has progressed, with 8 quests completed and over 80 beatmaps of songs by featured artists reaching ranked status!

 For those out of the loop, the Mappers' Guild is a system for mappers with more than three ranked maps to earn rewards for creating beatmaps of songs from the Featured Artist library.
 Following in the footsteps of MMOs, the Guild publishes weekly quests for mappers to undertake for extra rewards, however its members can still participate by mapping any featured artists songs they desire!
 If you're at all interested in the Guild, take a look at the [Mappers' Guild website](https://mappersguild.com/) for more information!